-SEER research databases that do not require population data (e.g., for calculating frequencies and survival) are available with varying registries and years of data.
+In databases through the 1975-2016 SEER Research Data, SEER research databases that do not require population data (e.g., for calculating frequencies and survival) were available with varying registries and years of data.
 In these databases,

-- SEER 9 registries contribute cases diagnosed from 1973 through the current data year, except for Seattle-Puget Sound and Atlanta, which contribute cases beginning with 1974 and 1975, respectively.
+- SEER 9 registries contribute cases diagnosed from 1975 through the current data year.

 - Los Angeles, San Jose-Monterey, Rural Georgia and the Alaska Native Tumor Registry contribute cases from the period 1992 through the current data year; and

-- Greater California, Kentucky, Louisiana, New Jersey, and Greater Georgia contribute cases from 2000 through the current data year, with the exception of the July - December 2005 Louisiana cases.
+- Greater California, Kentucky, Louisiana, New Jersey, Greater Georgia, Idaho, Massachusetts, and New York contribute cases from 2000 through the current data year, with the exception of the July - December 2005 Louisiana cases.

 The following registry terms are no longer used in standard SEER analyses, but may be seen in historical publications and statistics.